nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * [Read Feeds by Noelia Martinez](https://github.com/nvdaes/readFeeds): eases discovery of feeds on various websites and includes a simple example of storing and validating add-on settings.
 * [NVDA Remote Support by Christopher Toth and Tyler Spivey](https://github.com/nvdaremote/nvdaremote): a popular add-on used for remote troubleshooting and technical support, provides examples of how various external Python libraries are used.
 * [StationPlaylist by Joseph Lee](https://github.com/josephsl/stationPlaylist): improves usage of StationPlaylist Studio, provides interesting examples on overlay classes and app API, use of threads, and add-on dialogs and other user interfaces.

+### Submitting your add-on for review

+If you would like to submit your add-on for distribution on community add-ons website, you must request a review from a member of the add-ons community as follows:

+1. If you haven't, subscribe to NVDA Add-ons mailing list.
+2. Ask the community to review your add-on.
+Be sure to specify name, author, brief description of the add-on, and public code repository if possible.
+3. Community members will review and comment on your add-on, including license and copyright, user experience, documentation, and security.
+4. If your add-on is accepted for community add-ons website distribution, a maintainer of the community add-ons website will register your add-on.
+This includes creating a new entry for your add-on and preparing localization support.
+5. Optionally, after your add-on is accepted, you can ask the community for more detailed reviews.
+These can include improving messages, GUI layout, advanced security audit, compatibility testing, and porting to newer Python versions.

+#### Add-on review checklist

+Your add-on:

+1. Must be licensed under GNU General Public license (GPL) 2 or later or equivalent which allows a GPL software such as NVDA to incorporate your code while it runs.
+2. Must be written in Python 3.
+Compatibility with Python 2 is optional but not recommended starting with NVDA 2021.1 base API.
+3. Must be compatible with latest base API release (as of January 2021, base API is 2019.3).
+4. Messages to be presented to users should be made translatable (use _() Gettext function to make messages translatable).
+Be sure to accompany translatable messages with comments for translators.

 ## Advanced Code Examples and Features